Dropped Kerbs and Crossovers

 You do not need planning permission if you live on an unclassified road.
 Pedestrian crossings, (getting wheelchairs on and off the footway), do not require planning permission.

-If you live on a classified road (A, B or C road), you can apply for Householder Planning Consent.
+If you live on a classified road (A, B or C road) then you will need to apply for Householder Planning Consent.
+To find out if you live on one of these roads then you should contact the Highways Authority on 0300 1234 047.

 Any application for the construction of a domestic crossing or dropped kerb may be refused or modified on the grounds of highway safety.